Australian-Imaging-Service/xnatpy/doc/static/cli.rst

 Command-line interface
 ======================

 We offer a command-line client for XNAT together with this library.
+You may find command reference below.

 Command-line interface reference